-First Second Quarter 2024 Financial and Operational Highlights
+Second Third Quarter 2024 Financial and Operational Highlights

-The following were significant developments affecting our business, capital structure and liquidity during the three months ended March 31, 2024 June 30, 2024 as compared to the same period in 2023 unless otherwise noted:
+The following were significant developments affecting our business, capital structure and liquidity during the three months ended June 30, 2024 September 30, 2024 as compared to the same period in 2023 unless otherwise noted:

-- Total revenue of \$14.8 million \$17.9 million, an increase of 64% 51% over the second quarter 2023.
-This results in now eight consecutive quarters of over revenue growth and is driven by strong year-over-year growth in both Lung Diagnostics and Biopharmaceutical Services; lines of business: - Lung Diagnostic revenue of \$13.8 million \$16.5 million reflected a year-over-year increase of 60% 44% driven primarily by the continued adoption of Lung Nodule Risk Assessment Lung® nodule risk assessment tests; - Biopharmaceutical Services and other revenue of \$1.0 million \$1.4 million increased 149% 228% year-over-year, a result of both delivering again increasing the Company's book of contracted business and securing new agreements with both new and existing partners; agreements;

-- First Second quarter 2024 gross profit of \$11.6 million \$14.0 million, or 79% 78.4% gross margin compared to 65% 72.7% gross margin in the comparable period, primarily driven by growth in Lung Diagnostic Testing testing and optimization of testing workflows that resulted in improvements in costs per test increased process efficiencies in our the Company's Biopharmaceutical Services business;
+- Total revenue of \$17.9 million \$18.2 million, an increase of 51% 35% over the second third quarter 2023.
+This results in now eight consecutive quarters of over 40% re-growth and is driven by strong year-over-year growth in both lines of business: 2023: - Lung Diagnostic revenue of \$16.5 million \$17.2 million reflected a year-over-year increase of 44% 40% driven primarily by the continued adoption of Nodify Lung® XL2 and Nodify CDT nodule risk assessment tests; tests and strong reimbursement.
+However, test volumes were impacted at the end of the third quarter by disruption to patients, healthcare providers, and Biodesix teammates in the southeast due to Hurricane Helene; - Biopharmaceutical Services revenue of \$1.4 million increased 228% \$1.0 million decreased 17% year-over-year, a result driven by the timing of both delivering against receipt of samples and shift of the Company's book completion of contracted business and securing new agreements; certain projects from the end of the third quarter into the beginning of the fourth; - Second Third quarter 2024 gross profit of \$14.0 million, or 78.4% 77.0% gross margin compared to 72.7% 76.1% gross margin in the comparable prior year period, period steady margin performance is primarily driven by volume growth in Lung Diagnostic testing and optimization of testing workflows that resulted in improvement costs continues to drive down the per test and increased process efficiencies in the Company's Biopharmaceutical Services business; costs;